zazum/vscode-docs/docs/python/debugging.md

 If not specified, this setting defaults to the interpreter selected for your workspace, which is equivalent to using the value `${command:python.interpreterPath}`.
 To use a different interpreter, specify its path instead in the `python` property of a debug configuration.

-Alternately, you can use a custom environment variable that's defined on each platform to contain the full path to the Python interpreter to use, so that no additional folder paths are needed.
+Alternately, you can use a custom environment variable that's defined on each platform to contain the full path to the Python interpreter to use, so that no other folder paths are needed.

 If you need to pass arguments to the Python interpreter, you can use the `pythonArgs` property.